elivz/vz_regulator.ee_addon/README.markdown

 An Expression Engine fieldtype that allows for regular expression validation of text inputs.
 Also compatible with Pixel & Tonic Matrix and Low Variables.

-Please visit (HTML5Pattern)[http://html5pattern.com/] for a library of validation expressions you can use.
+Take a look at (HTML5Pattern)[http://html5pattern.com/] for a library of validation expressions you can use.

-Please note that VZ Regulator will not prevent the user from saving their weblog entry if if cannot validate the entry--it just warns them.

 Installation
 ------------